Drenmi/sludge/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/dfe3864a34b96d1ad8f5/maintainability)](https://codeclimate.com/github/Drenmi/sludge/maintainability)[![Test Coverage](https://api.codeclimate.com/v1/badges/dfe3864a34b96d1ad8f5/test_coverage)](https://codeclimate.com/github/Drenmi/sludge/test_coverage)

-Sludge is a tool for building text based virtual worlds.
+Sludge is a framework for building text based virtual worlds.
 It is inspired by old world [MUD](https://en.wikipedia.org/wiki/MUD)s, but built with modern JavaScript.

 ## Design & Goals

 *Note: This is very much work in progress.
 Many of the things outlines below are not yet implemented, and are subject to change at a moment's notice.*

-Sludge is intended for rapid creation of virtual worlds.
-It is designed to be fun to use.
-User productivity is a top priority, and clean mental models coupled with an expressive and intuitive public API is an important design objective.
-The framework is primarily data driven, with support for sophisticated users to extend it using custom code.
+Sludge is intended for the rapid creation of virtual worlds.
+It is designed to be fun to use, hence user productivity is a top priority.
+Clean mental models and an expressive and intuitive public API are important design objectives.
+The framework is primarily data driven, with some support for sophisticated users to extend it using custom code.

 ### Topography

 A Sludge `World` is entirely made up of `Room`s.
 These can be subdivided into `Area`s, which allow the world to have different biomes with local weather conditions.
 Rooms are connected by `Path`s, which are accessed through endpoints such as `Exit`s or `Portal`s.

 To put a spanner in the works of an unfortunate adventurer, exits can be fitted with furniture such as a `Door` or a `Gate`, or perhaps something even cooler like a `Firewall`.
 (Not that firewalls are known for being particularly cool.)
+Furniture can in turn come with further complications, such as a `Lock`.

-### Command and Conquer
+### Command & Conquer

 A world would not be very interesting without the ability for characters to act upon it.
-Whether you are inclined towards exploring, socialising, or just mindless killing, you need the means to express those actions.
+Whether your inclination is towards exploring, socialising, or just mindless killing, you need the means to express those actions.
 Sludge uses the concept of `Command`s to achieve this.
 A command is a high level construct used by world builders to bestow efficacy on the players.

 **Example:**